-Question Answer Marks 1(a) Full set of data provided i.e. all initial and final temperatures recorded in table 1 Temperature readings recorded to 0.5 °C 1 Correct temperature rises recorded i.e. all subtractions correct 1 Correct pattern of results as supervisor e.g. increase in first 4 experiments followed by little or no change results in remainder 2 For each temperature rise (corrected if necessary) within 1.0 °C of supervisor's result award 1 mark 7 1(b) All points correctly plotted (score 1 if one incorrect, score 0 if more than one incorrect) 2 Two intersecting straight lines 1 1(c) Volume of Q correctly read from graph within 0.5 cm 3 1 1(d) Concentration of potassium hydroxide correctly calculated or correct working evident 1 Correct answer given to 2 sf 1 1(e) By using a plastic / foam cup.
-1 1(f) Any two from: Check initial temperature of acid-water mixture is same as alkali (1) Use a more precise thermometer e.g. more subdivisions, reading to 0.1 °C (1) Measure the volume of water using a burette (1) Use a lid (to reduce heat loss) (1) Repeat experiments (1) 2
+Question Answer Marks 1(a) Full set of data provided i.e. all initial and final temperatures recorded in table 1 Temperature readings recorded to 0.5 °C 1 Correct temperature rises recorded i.e. all subtractions correct 1 Correct pattern of results (as supervisor) e.g. increase in first 4 experiments followed by little or no change i.e. within range of 2.0 °C, in remaining results 2 For each temperature rise (corrected if necessary) within 1.0 °C of supervisor's result award 1 mark 7 1(b) All points correctly plotted i.e. within one small square (score 1 if one incorrect, score 0 if more than 1 incorrect) 2 Two intersecting straight lines - sensible use of the plotted points 1 1(c) Volume of Q at the point of intersection of the two lines within 0.5 cm 1 1(d) Concentration of sulfuric acid correctly calculated or correct working evident 1 Correct answer given to 2 sf 1 1(e) Reduce heat loss 1 1(f) Any two from: 2 Check initial temperature of acid-water mixture (is same as that of alkali) (1) Use a more precise thermometer e.g. more subdivisions on scale, reading to 0.1 °C (1) Measure the volume of water using a burette (1) Use a lid (to reduce heat loss) (1) Repeat experiments (1)